-- (a) Each utility shall file department "Form E-23, Monthly Report of Interruptions of Service," dated April 2023 with the department to report any interruption of service within one month of the occurrence of such interruption. - (b) Utilities shall include the following on Form E-23: - (1) The name of the utility filing the report; - (2) The dates of service interruption; - (3) The time of service interruption including start, end and total elapsed time; - (4) The location of service interruption; - (5) The number of customers affected by service interruption; - (6) The cause of interruption; and - (7) The signature, full name and title of the utility employee who supervised the preparation of the report, and date of signature.
+- (a) Each utility shall file Form E-23 with the department to report any interruption of service within one month of the occurrence of such interruption. - (b) Utilities shall include the following on Form E-23: - (1) The name of the utility filing the report;

+- (2) The dates of service interruption; - (3) The time of service interruption including start, end and total elapsed time; - (4) The location of service interruption; - (5) The number of customers affected by service interruption; - (6) The cause of interruption; and - (7) The signature, full name and title of the utility employee who supervised the preparation of the report, and date of signature.